vult-systems/obsidian/UIW3D/01_Notes/PowerShell/Sync Obsidian To Git Using PowerShell Automation Script.md

 A PowerShell automation script that streamlines the Git workflow by combining `git add`, `git commit`, and `git push` operations into a single command `obsync`

 ---
-### Assumptions

-- PowerShell 7+ (`pwsh`)
-- Git installed and configured
-- Obsidian vault initialized as a Git repository
-- GitHub repository set up as remote

----
 ## Step 1: Create the Script Directory

 ```powershell